About Open Burning

 If a smoke nuisance occurs because of the fire, the Marietta Fire Department may request the fire be extinguished.

-Commercial land clearing must be submitted in a land disturbance permit application.
+Commercial land clearing and other commercial burning activities, like bonfires, must be submitted in a commercial burn permit application, and in some cases requires a land disturbance permit to be issued.
 A SagesGov account is required to access the application.

 The following are not required to obtain a burn permit; however, safety precautions should still be undertaken: